hero827/Test/readme.md

 ## Objective

 The objective of the exercise is to implement a data stream processor.
-The solution should be a **dotnet core console application**.
-It should be able to run as a container in docker.
+The solution should be implemented as a **dotnet core console application**.
 The application needs to process data changes from two different data sources (an OLTP database and an event log database) and produce a transformed result to a third database.

 ![Complete Setup](img/overview.png)